 Are you trying to find the best traditional logs for your wood-burning stove?
-Buying logs can be a minefield, so here’s our guide to knowing what to look for from your log supplier.
+Buying logs can be a minefield, so here’s our guide to traditional logs and knowing what to look for from your log supplier.

 Guess the weight?

-This ‘tonne bag’ of mixed logs (20% moisture content) only weighs about 200kg.
+This ‘tonne bag’ of mixed traditional logs (20% moisture content) only weighs about 200kg.

 A ‘builder’s bag’ of logs looks like a lot of energy but it’s all smoke and mirrors.
 The logs only weigh about 200kg.